abernicchia-heroku/heroku-kong-admin/README.md

 The Kong gateway is configured using the following files:
 - `kong.conf`: Main configuration file
-- `kong.yml.sample`: Sample of declarative configuration for routes and services
+- `kong.yaml`: Sample of declarative configuration for routes and services
 - `Dockerfile`: Container configuration and bootstrap script

 Environment variables are automatically configured by the bootstrap script using the `DATABASE_URL` provided by Heroku.

+## ⚠️ Security Notice

+**This implementation does NOT provide a secured Kong Admin API**

+- There is no enforced HTTPS/SSL for the Kong Admin API.
+- No authentication or RBAC is enabled by default with Kong OSS.
+- The API is accessible to anyone who knows the URL.

+**Do NOT use this setup in production or for sensitive workloads without adding proper security controls (HTTPS, firewall, authentication, etc.).**

 ## Troubleshooting